-A Health Savings Account (HSA) is recommended as good partner in coverage to a high deductible health plan.
-With an HSA, you can invest tax-free dollars and use the account to pay for certain medical expenses that you would incur before you meet your deductible.
+A Health Savings Account (HSA) is recommended as a good partner in coverage to a high deductible health plan.
+With a HSA, you can invest tax-free dollars and use the account to pay for certain medical expenses that you would incur before you meet your deductible.

 People who take the high deductible health plan route are generally healthy or don’t expect to have significant health care expenses.
 They can then use money that is saved in the lower premium and set it aside to fund a HSA.
 They should also remember they will need to pay the deductible if that is needed.